 The following example queries produce exactly the same result, but the second one is more efficient:

 //less efficient SecurityEvent | summarize LoginSessions = dcount(LogonGuid) by Account

 //more efficient SecurityEvent | where EventID == 4624 //Logon GUID is relevant only for logon event | summarize LoginSessions = dcount(LogonGuid) by Account

-Avoid multiple scans of same source data using conditional aggregation functions and materialize function
+Avoid multiple scans of the same source data by using conditional aggregation functions and the materialize function

-When a query has several subqueries that are merged using join or union operators, each subquery scans the entire source separately and then merges the results.
-This multiplies the number of times data is scanned - a critical factor in very large data sets.
+When a query has several subqueries that are merged by using join or union operators, each subquery scans the entire source separately.
+Then it merges the results.
+This action multiplies the number of times that data is scanned, which is a critical factor in large datasets.

-A technique to avoid this is by using the conditional aggregation functions.
-Most of the aggregation functions that are used in summary operator has a conditioned version that allows you to use a single summarize operator with multiple conditions.
+A technique to avoid this scenario is by using the conditional aggregation functions.
+Most of the aggregation functions that are used in a summary operator have a conditioned version that you can use for a single summarize operator with multiple conditions.

 For example, the following queries show the number of login events and the number of process execution events for each account.
-They return the same results but the first is scanning the data twice, the second scan it only once:
+They return the same results, but the first query scans the data twice.
+The second query scans it only once:

 //Scans the SecurityEvent table twice and perform expensive join SecurityEvent | where EventID == 4624 //Login event | summarize LoginCount = count() by Account | join ( SecurityEvent | where EventID == 4688 //Process execution event | summarize ExecutionCount = count(), ExecutedProcesses = make_set(Process) by Account ) on Account